CeciliaSG/pp5_hotel_e-commerce/README.md

 ### Further Testing

 -   The Website was tested on Google Chrome and Safari browsers.
--   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+-   The website was viewed on a variety of devices such as Desktop, Laptop, Galaxy, Iphone and Ipad.
 -   A large amount of testing was done to ensure that all pages were linking correctly and that buttons, other linksa and forms are working.

 ### Features Left to Implement